taocpp/PEGTL/doc/Rule-Reference.md

 and all possible byte values excluding `'a'`, respectively.
 However the character class rules like `ascii::alpha` only match the corresponding ASCII characters.

-(It is possible to match UTF-8 multi-byte characters with the ASCII rules, for example the Euro sign code point `U+20AC`, which is encoded by the UTF-8 sequence `E2 82 AC`, can be matched by either `tao::pegtl::ascii::string< 0xe2, 0x82, 0xac >` or `tao::pegtl::utf8::one< 0x20ac >`.)
+It is possible to match UTF-8 multi-byte characters with the ASCII rules, for example the Euro sign code point `U+20AC`, which is encoded by the UTF-8 sequence `E2 82 AC`, can be matched by either `tao::pegtl::ascii::string< 0xe2, 0x82, 0xac >` or `tao::pegtl::utf8::one< 0x20ac >`.

+The ASCII rules are input-adaptive and work with inputs whose `data_t` is a 16bit or 32bit integer or enum type.

 ASCII rules do not usually rely on other rules.